iondrimba/music-visualizer-labs/README.md

 ## Experimenting WebAudio visualizations

 This repo is only used for experimentation purposes
-A will create a series of samples experimenting audio visualization using WebAudio API
+I will create a series of samples experimenting audio visualization using WebAudio API

 ### [First Demo](https://iondrimba.github.io/music-visualizer-labs/)